allisonabinger/atlas-web_front_end/Javascript_advanced/README.md

 ## JavaScript Binding
 [*click to learn more](https://www.w3schools.com/js/js_function_bind.asp)

 The `bind()` method allows an object to borrow a method from another object.
-Sometimes the `bind()` method has to be used to prevent losing `this`.
-When a function is used as a callback, `this` is lost.

 ```
 const person = {
   firstName:"John",